 Petya Petrova - Fotolia

-Synchronous vs. asynchronous communication
+Synchronous vs. asynchronous communication example

 Synchronous vs. asynchronous execution

 Applications generate messages in the form of calls to functions, services and APIs.
 The way that an architect designs these communications affects the application's performance, resource consumption and ability to execute tasks.
 Synchronous vs. asynchronous methods each have potential benefits and drawbacks, but the method you choose depends on an application's purpose.

 When a software component communicates synchronously, it sits idle until it receives a call, response, value or other data transfer.
 For example, synchronous execution occurs during online shopping.
 A user decides to purchase a product, and the system generates a query to determine if inventory is available.
 The app waits for a response before starting the checkout process.
 This synchronous design prevents mismatches between inventory and sales.

 Conversely, asynchronous communication allows code to continue to run after it has generated a call or response.
 Asynchronous communication is particularly valuable for reporting and alerts, such as a manufacturing application that monitors the temperature of an industrial furnace, continually transmits status updates and automatically sends alerts.
 This type of application should never stop and wait for responses before it moves on to the next action.
 Instead, the communication alone should trigger either personnel or another application to take action.
 For instance, the application might send asynchronous temperature updates throughout the day, but also set off a troubleshooting sequence whenever temperatures either exceed or drop below acceptable levels.